Children's Medical, Base Exchange, and Commissary Privileges

 Medical Care Eligibility

 Unmarried Children under 21

-Unmarried children of active duty or retired with pay members are entitled to medical care by law until age 21 (Title 10, Section 1072, United States Code).
-Exception: TRICARE Young Adult (TYA) Program allows medical benefits up to age 26.
+Unmarried children of active duty or retired members are entitled to medical care by law until age 21, according to Title 10, Section 1072, United States Code.
+This includes step, legal custody ward and adopted children.

 Students over Age 21 (but not yet 23)

 Students enrolled full-time in an accredited institution of higher learning, leading to an associate's degree or higher, remain entitled until graduation or age 23, whichever occurs first.
 The sponsor must be providing over 50 percent of their support and certify the support requirement in block 21 on the DD Form 1172-2, Application for Uniformed Services Identification Card--DEERS Enrollment.